isabelpt/nwsl-gotham-relocation/README.md

 Park (Willets Point, Queens, shared with NYCFC, opening 2027) change transit/walk accessibility for fans, and how will that accessibility change affect attendance?

-**Course-scope note (2026-08-23):** the pipeline below was pared down to match what QSS 45 actually covered -- OLS/logistic regression, gradient-boosted trees + SHAP, and (per the instructor's direct instruction for this project) synthetic control.
-Panel fixed-effects regression with clustered/robust standard errors and difference-in-differences were never taught in this course, so the sections that depended on them (a fixed-effects follow-up to `04` and a standalone DiD cross-check, `13`) were cut rather than kept as unteachable machinery.
-Both are described in "Known limitations" below rather than deleted from the record entirely -- the git history keeps the removed notebook content if it's ever needed again.

 This project reuses substantial prior work rather than starting from scratch:

 - **[nwsl-project](../../QSS%2020/nwsl-project)** -- cleaned NWSL/MLS game, team, and stadium